pierrick-marie/docker-templates/web-dev/README.md

 MariaDB is separated in a dedicated container. _docker-composer.yml_ connects the containers together.

 The default user is _builder_.
 You can use it to edit mounted files from your host.
+It belongs to sudo group.

 # How use it?